 Change the noted paragraph as follows

 A DMG STA shall be capable of transmitting DMG Beacon frames.
-A DMG STA shall adopt the operational parameters transmitted by its PCP/AP within the DMG Operation Information field of the DMG Operation element.
-A DMG STA shall update the value of its local MIB variables with the corresponding field value transmitted by its PCP/AP within the DMG BSS Parameter Configuration field of the DMG Operation element (8.4.2.127 (DMG Capabilities element)).
+A DMG STA obtains the operational parameters in use by its PCP/AP through the DMG Operation Information field of the DMG Operation element.
+A DMG STA shall update the value of its local MIB variables with the corresponding field value transmitted by its PCP/AP within the DMG BSS Parameter Configuration field of the DMG Operation element (8.4.2.128 (DMG Operation element)).
 Except for the prefix “dot11” used in the MIB variable naming convention, the name of the field is the same as the name of the corresponding MIB variable.